ExeconOne/FSP/mongodb_instruction.md

 ```

 ---
-Example of FspRequest for Product mongo document.
+Example of use FSP for Product mongo document.

 ```java